farirpgs/fari-games/data/game-documents/fari-games/charge-srd.md

 - A set of six-sided dice.
 At least 6 would be ideal.
 - A standard deck of playing cards.
 - A pile of index cards to write notes on.
-- A bunch of awesome people to play with.
+- A couple people to play with.
 Usually 2 to 5 people should do the trick.
 More than that could prove to be difficult.

 ### Game Master & Players